 - Narrow the face and clean up your line to make it nice. (d)

-Step 4 – Paint Monarch Butterfly Peg Doll Faces
+Step 4 – Paint Butterfly Peg Doll Faces

-I used a tool called the incredible nib to do the detail of the face.
+I used a tool called the incredible nib to do the details on each butterfly doll face.
 It’s a pen you can dip in paint. but you can use a regular paintbrush or paint pen if you prefer.

-Step 5 – Make and Apply Antenna onto Each Monarch Butterfly Peg Doll
+Step 5 – Make and Apply Antenna onto Each Butterfly Doll

 - Cut pipe cleaners in half.
 Use one-half for each peg doll.

-- Overlap pipe cleaner so the circle is large enough to fit around the dolls head. (a)
+- Overlap pipe cleaner so the circle is large enough to fit around each butterfly doll head. (a)